 “By this time the marble stair groaned under the weight of the multitude.
 The Nazarene was brought back to me.
 I proceeded to the halls of justice, followed by my guard, and asked the people in severe tone what they demanded.

 ” ‘The death of the Nazarene’, was the reply.

 ” ‘for what crime’?”
 ‘He has blasphemed; he has prophesied the ruin of the temple; he called himself the Son of God, the Messiah, the King of the Jews.”
 ‘Roman justice’, said I, ‘punishes not such offenses with death.’”
 ‘Crucify him!
 Crucify him’!
 Cried the relentless rabble.
 The vociferations of the infuriated mob shook the palace to its foundations.

 “There was but one who appeared to be calm in the midst of the bast multitude; it was the Nazarene.”

-One calm Nazarene, one worried wife, and one fearful man sitting on the judgement seat while the whole world watches him try and wash his hands.
+One Nazarene, one worried wife, and one fearful man sitting on the judgment seat while the whole world watches him try and wash his hands.